koltyakov/cq-source-sharepoint/README.md

       select:
         - Title
         - Author/Title
+        # Fields mapping via `->` arrow alias, when a specific field name is considered
+        - EditorId -> editor
       # REST `$expand` OData modificator, fields entity properties array
       # When expanding an entity use selection of a nested entity property(s)
       # Optional, and in most of the cases we recommend to avoid it and